ENCODE-DCC/snovault/docs/database.rst

 After building out the software, it will create an executable called json_rdf

-  bin/jsonld-rdf  'https://www.encodeproject.org/search/?type=Item&frame=object&limit=all' -s n3 -o encode-rdf.n3
+  jsonld-rdf  'https://www.encodeproject.org/search/?type=Item&frame=object&limit=all' -s n3 -o encode-rdf.n3

 The n3 file can be imported into a SPARQL using, for example, Virtuoso ( http://semanticweb.org/wiki/Virtuoso.html_ ) or YasGUI http://yasgui.org/_

 The query may take upwards of 20 minutes.

-There are other output options documented in src/commands/json_rdf.py  (XML, Turtle, trix others), you can also curl the URL above directly and write a json file (set accept-headers or use &format=json), and pass the file to bin/jsonld-rdf
+There are other output options documented in src/commands/json_rdf.py  (XML, Turtle, trix others), you can also curl the URL above directly and write a json file (set accept-headers or use &format=json), and pass the file to jsonld-rdf